-Suppliers and competitors, industry associations or government agencies may be involved in the review process.
+Suppliers, competitors, industry associations and government agencies may be involved in the review process.

-The notifying party is requested to provide contact details of third parties, and the Indonesian Competition Commission (KPPU) may invite them to be interviewed and hear their opinion about the impact of the transaction.
+The notifying party is requested to provide contact details of third parties, and the Indonesian Competition Commission (KPPU) may invite such parties to be interviewed and hear their opinion about the impact of the transaction.

-There is no formal procedure for these third parties to submit a complaint about the transaction as part of the merger review process; however, any party may file a complaint to the KPPU based on an alleged violation of article 28 or other relevant provisions of Law No. 5/1999 on the Prohibition of Monopolistic Practices and Unhealthy Business Competition, as amended by the Job Creation Law, if they suffer losses as a result of the transaction.
+There is no formal procedure for third parties to submit a complaint about the transaction as part of the merger review process.
+However, any party may file a complaint to the KPPU based on an alleged violation of article 28 or other relevant provisions of Law No. 5 of 1999 on the Prohibition of Monopolistic Practices and Unfair Business Competition, as amended by Law No. 6 of 2023 on the Ratification of Government Regulation No. 2 of 2022 (in lieu of Law No. 11 of 2020 on Job Creation) into Law, if they suffer losses as a result of the transaction.
 The case will be examined and adjudicated separately by the KPPU in the framework of a formal investigation.